Sood-Rajat/Mental-Fitness-Tracker/README.md

-# Mental-Fitness-Tracker
+# Mental Fitness Tracker
-The Mental Fitness Tracker project is designed to track and analyze mental health patterns using machine learning.
-Developed in Jupyter Notebook, this project provides an intuitive and user-friendly environment for data scientists and researchers.The workflow includes key stages such as data preprocessing, feature engineering, model training, and comprehensive result analysis.
-Leveraging powerful Python libraries such as pandas for data manipulation, scikit-learn for machine learning models, and matplotlib for visualizations, the project aims to deliver actionable insights into mental fitness.
-With a focus on accuracy and interpretability, the Mental Fitness Tracker offers a robust solution for monitoring and improving mental health through data-driven techniques
+The Mental Fitness Tracker project uses machine learning to track and analyze mental health patterns.
+Built in Jupyter Notebook, it provides an easy-to-use environment for data scientists.
+Key steps include data preprocessing, feature engineering, model training, and result analysis.
+The project uses Python libraries like pandas, scikit-learn, and matplotlib to gain insights into mental fitness, focusing on accuracy and practical application for mental health monitoring.

 # Key Feature
 1 User-Friendly Development Environment: The project is designed to be accessible and easy to use within the Google Colab environment, allowing users to interact with the tracker efficiently.